-The packaging of the original release contained 21 cigar—20 with a standard cigar band on it and one wrapped in a tobacco leaf with a band directing the consumer to smoke the cigar on Dec.
-21, 2012, making either it your last cigar or the first of a new era.
+The packaging of the original release contained 21 cigars—20 with a standard cigar band on it and one wrapped in a tobacco leaf with a band directing the consumer to smoke the cigar on Dec.
+21, 2012, making it either your last cigar or the first of a new era.
 Both blends used a Nicaraguan binder and Honduran filler, with the 20 cigars using a Honduran corojo wrapper and the end-of-the-world cigar using a Nicaraguan maduro wrapper.

 This updated version will come packed in 20-count boxes that are prominently decorated with Mayan artwork and references.
-Unfortunately, however, there won’t be another of the cigars wrapped in a tobacco leaf and with the instruction to smoke the cigar on Dec.
+Unfortunately, there won’t be another of the cigars wrapped in a tobacco leaf and with the instruction to smoke the cigar on Dec.
 21, 2012, as that date has long passed.

 As for the blends, the Corojo version will use a Honduran top leaf, Nicaraguan binder and fillers from Honduras and Nicaragua.
 The Maduro version gets its wrapper from Mexico’s San Andrés region, while the binder comes from Honduras and the filler comes from Honduras and Nicaragua.
 Finally, a milder Connecticut line uses a Honduran binder with fillers from Honduras and Nicaragua under the Connecticut wrapper.

 The 2012 by Oscar is currently shipping in a box-pressed toro vitola that measures 6 x 52 and sells for $8.50 per cigar before taxes.